buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 If we do nothing, we introduce a regression in functionality, and force application developers to rework their `.profile` scripts.

-- What other designs have been considered?
-- Why is this proposal the best?

 # Prior Art
 [prior-art]: #prior-art